chintha/U-VIP-SLAM/README.md

 sudo apt-get install libboost-all-dev

+##2.2 ROS
-##2.2 ROS We use ROS to receive images from the camera or from a recorded sequence (rosbag), and for visualization (rviz, image_view).
-We have tested ORB-SLAM in Ubuntu 12.04 with ROS Fuerte, Groovy and Hydro; and in Ubuntu 14.04 with ROS Indigo.
-If you do not have already installed ROS in your computer, we recommend you to install the Full-Desktop version of ROS Fuerte (http://wiki.ros.org/fuerte/Installation/Ubuntu).
+We use ROS to receive images from the camera or from a recorded sequence (rosbag), and for visualization (rviz, image_view).
+We have tested ORB-SLAM in Ubuntu 18.04.6 LTS with ROS Melodic.
+If you do not have already installed ROS in your computer, we recommend you to install the Full-Desktop version of ROS melodic (http://wiki.ros.org/melodic/Installation/Ubuntu).

-If you use ROS Indigo, remove the depency of opencv2 in the manifest.xml.
+##2.3

-##2.3 OpenCV We use OpenCV to manipulate images and features.
-If you use a ROS version older than ROS Indigo, OpenCV is already included in the ROS distribution.
-In newer version of ROS, OpenCV is not included and you will need to install it.
-We tested OpenCV 2.4.
-Dowload and install instructions can be found at: http://opencv.org/
+OpenCV We use OpenCV to manipulate images and features.
+We tested OpenCV 3.4.6 Dowload and install instructions can be found at: http://opencv.org/

+##2.4
-##2.4 g2o (included in Thirdparty) We use a modified version of g2o (see original at https://github.com/RainerKuemmerle/g2o) to perform optimizations.
-In order to compile g2o you will need to have installed Eigen3 (at least 3.1.0).
+g2o (included in Thirdparty folder) We use a modified version of g2o (see original at https://github.com/RainerKuemmerle/g2o) to perform optimizations.
+In order to compile g2o you will need to have installed Eigen3 (We used eigen 3.3.4).

 sudo apt-get install libeigen3-dev

+##2.5
-##2.5 DBoW2 (included in Thirdparty) We make use of some components of the DBoW2 and DLib library (see original at https://github.com/dorian3d/DBoW2) for place recognition and feature matching.
+DBoW2 (included in Thirdparty) We make use of some components of the DBoW2 and DLib library (see original at https://github.com/dorian3d/DBoW2) for place recognition and feature matching.
 There are no additional dependencies to compile DBoW2.

+##2.6
+pangolin, install pangolin from https://github.com/stevenlovegrove/Pangolin We use version 0.4

 #3.
 Installation

-    Make sure you have installed ROS and all library dependencies (boost, eigen3, opencv, blas, lapack).
+Make sure you have installed ROS and all library dependencies (boost, eigen3, opencv, blas, lapack, cholmod, PCL).

 Clone the repository:
 git clone https://github.com/chintha/U-VIP-SLAM.git

-    Add the path where you cloned ORB-SLAM to the ROS_PACKAGE_PATH environment variable.
+Add the path where you cloned U-VIP-SLAM to the ROS_PACKAGE_PATH environment variable.
 To do this, modify your .bashrc and add at the bottom the following line (replace PATH_TO_PARENT_OF_ORB_SLAM):

-     export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:PATH_TO_PARENT_OF_ORB_SLAM
+export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:PATH_TO_PARENT_OF_U-VIP_SLAM

 Build g2o.
-Go into Thirdparty/g2o/ and execute:
+Go into PATH_TO_PARENT_OF_U-VIP_SLAM/Thirdparty/g2o/ and execute:

      mkdir build
      cd build